Rex Putnam High School: Arts

 Rex Putnam has competed in the Northwest Oregon Conference at the 5A classification since the fall of 2010.

 Rex Putnam's A Capella Choir has earned five first-place titles at the OSAA State Choir Championships, with their latest being in 2022, where they placed first in 5A.

+The Rex Putnam Indoor Percussion Ensemble has competed in the NWAPA Circuit since 2016, and has competed at the WGI World Championships once in 2024, where they placed 12th in PSA.

 Athletics

-Since 2015, Rex Putnam has only 2 state titles in athletics, those two being a 2015 Girls Softball State Title, and a 2023 Track and Field title.
+Since 2015, Rex Putnam has only one state title in athletics, that one being a 2015 Girls Softball State Title.

 In March 2024, Rex Putnam's Boys Varsity Basketball team made school program history after winning 52-42 in a state playoff game against South Albany High School, bumping their record to 21-4, the best record seen since 1964.
 They furthered the school's impressive run after an upset victory against the North Eugene High School Highlanders in a state quarter-final match at Linfield University, with a final score of 57-61 making their current record stand at an all-time school record high of 22-4.
 The school's run would end after a defeat to the Wilsonville High School Wildcats in the semifinals, throwing Rex Putnam into a 3rd Place match against the Woodburn High School Bulldogs where they would lose and place 5th in the state tournament.
 Their final record stands at an impressive 22-6.